leftas/anyrun/README.md

   - [ ] `?` should return some common help or default usage for plugin
   - [ ] `? <plugin>` should return some plugin usage (maybe based on it's config)
 - [x] Select first match by default as it is has default activate
+- [ ] Interface for plugin to request how to display it (for example to have small clipboard history images)
 - [ ] Add something like daemon mode to make launch faster.
 Instead of loading all libs and stuff every time we need just open/hide window using daemon
 - [ ] CI/CD
   - [ ] Security audit